-If you have owned a log home for any length of time, you already know what I am talking about!
+If you have owned a log home for any length of time, you already know what we are talking about!
 The dreaded carpenter bees that buzz around your head and disturb your otherwise tranquil log home experience.
 They tend to be most active in the spring, and we will field multiple calls per week asking for help with this pesky dilemma.

 We have restored hundreds of log homes, so perhaps our experience will be beneficial to you.

 The carpenter bee is often confused with the bumble bee, but they are not the same thing:

 The carpenter bee is easily distinguished as the fellow that is actually living INSIDE your logs/wood, by which he gains access by drilling a nearly perfect 1/2″ hole.
 Once he has drilled inward, he immediately makes a 90 degree turn and starts drilling parallel to the grain of the wood.
 Although they are a wood-boring insect, they are not considered a structural pest.
 Here is a cross-cut to illustrate this:

 SO HOW DO I GET RID OF THEM?

 Unfortunately…not very easily!
 They are notoriously difficult to remediate as they are very territorial, and our understanding is the only sure way to kill them is via brute force (smashing).
 There are other types of “dusting” and powder products that claim to work, but we’ve seen most of these come and go with no staying power in the market.

 Here is a solution which may be worth trying — as you can see, the bee enters the bird house, and they they are attracted to the area with the most light (the jar) and then they cannot escape.